Tarunrbt/Matter-Originated-Spacetime-Gradient-Model/README.md

 The model is formulated to address galaxy rotation curve residuals without invoking non-baryonic dark matter particles, while preserving the local successes of General Relativity.

 ## Key Features
 - Denies matter-free spacetime as a physical entity
 - Introduces spacetime gradients sourced by large-scale matter distributions
 - Predicts environment-dependent gravitational corrections
 - Fully falsifiable using observational galaxy data
 - Does not introduce new dark matter particles

 ## Repository Contents
-- `MOSGM-I-Phenomenological-Framework.pdf`
+- **MOSGM-I-Phenomenological-Framework.pdf**
   First formal paper describing the phenomenological framework

-- LaTeX source files
+- **LaTeX source files**
   Complete source used to generate the manuscript

-- `figures/`
+- **figures/**
   Figures used in the paper

 ## Status
 This repository contains **Version I** of the MOSGM framework.
 Further analytical development, data-driven tests, and comparative studies are ongoing.

-## Citation
-If you use or discuss this work, please cite the paper as:

-> Tarun Saxena, *Matter-Originated Spacetime Gradient Model (MOSGM): A Phenomenological Framework*, 2025.

-## Contributions
-Suggestions, comments, and corrections are welcome via GitHub issues or pull requests.
-Authorship of the MOSGM framework remains with the author; contributors will be acknowledged where appropriate.

-## License
-This work is shared for academic and research discussion.
-No commercial use is permitted without explicit permission from the author.